stevencohn/OneMore/README.md

 * Remove numbering from pages

 [Reference Commands](../../wiki/Reference-Commands)
+* Embed the contents of one page into the current pages
 * Insert a new footnote (endnote) at the current location
 * Remove a footnote from either the label or from the footer description
 * Create bidirectional links between pages or paragraphs on a page